-Near the beginning of the Iron Age, about 800 BC, people in Central Asia began to ride horses more instead of just having them pull wagons.
+Near the beginning of the Iron Age, about 800 BC, people in Central Asia began riding horses more instead of just having them pull wagons.
 Once some people were riding horses, everybody wanted to do it.
 On horseback, you could go much faster than anybody had ever gone before.
 Riding horses was a lot of fun, but also you could carry messages much faster.
 Riding horses was much safer than walking places; you could escape from attackers if you had a horse (and they didn’t).
 If you could ride and fight at the same time, you had a strong cavalry that could win battles.
 Very soon horse-riding spread from Central Asia all across the rest of Asia, Europe, and North Africa.

 Farmers didn’t usually use horses for plowing in the ancient world (they usually used oxen instead, or simply turned over the soil by hand).
 Horses were too expensive, and they needed better quality food than oxen.
 Also, no good harness arrangement for horses was invented until about 200 BC, when one was invented in China.